strict-types/strict-types/README.md

 - composing types into type libraries;
 - versioning type libraries basing on the semantic types;

-Current rust implementation additionally allows to build type libraries out of rust data types which implement `StrictEncoding` trait -- and ensures that the deserialization with `StrictDecode` follows the same memory and semantic layout.
+The library allows to generate & compile strict type libraries (STL) from rust types implementing `StrictEncoding` trait -- and ensures that the deserialization with `StrictDecode` follows the same memory and semantic layout.

-## Current version
+## Strict Types Library

+The library is able to reflect on itself, producing replica of its rust data types in strict types system.

 Strict types library id:
 `stl:G5sL7FHaUo1oBPZ8CXFzqDA7vE3cUzruPMvUbpnBMh3A#biology-laser-popcorn`